MicrosoftDocs/windows-itpro-docs/windows/application-management/app-v/appv-configure-the-client-to-receive-updates-from-the-publishing-server.md

 ---
-title: How to Configure the Client to Receive Package and Connection Groups Updates From the Publishing Server (Windows 10)
+title: How to configure the client to receive package and connection groups updates from the publishing server (Windows 10)
-description: How to Configure the Client to Receive Package and Connection Groups Updates From the Publishing Server
+description: How to configure the client to receive package and connection groups updates from the publishing server.
 author: MaggiePucciEvans
 ms.pagetype: mdop, appcompat, virtualization ms.mktglfcycl: deploy